Lemon Blueberry Scones

 Step 1: Prep the Scone Dough

-• In a large mixing bowl, add flour, sugar, baking powder, lemon zest, and salt (exact quantities in the recipe card below).
-Whisk until well combined.
+• In a large mixing bowl, add flour, sugar, baking powder, lemon zest, and salt (see the recipe card below for exact quantities).ย Whisk until well combined.
 Now, for the butter!

 • It’s important to start with very cold butter to get the perfect scone texture.

-How To Incorporate the Butter for a Flakey Scone
+How To Incorporate Butter for a Flaky Scone

-• Add the cold, cubed butter to the flour mixture, and mush the flour and butter together with your hands.
+• Add the cold, cubed butter to the flour mixture, and smush the flour and butter together with your hands.

-• The mixture should resemble a coarse meal with crumbly, pea-sized butter pieces.
+• The mixture should resemble a coarse meal with crumbly, pea-sized pieces of butter.

 Step 2: Mix in the Wet Ingredients